 TS-0008 clauses 6.3.1, 6.3.2, 6.3.3 and 6.3.4 describe how the oneM2M request/response patterns map to the CoAP messaging model.
 All four of the say that requests shall be sent using Confirmable messages and the flows described assume this.

 They do not say what happens if an Originator chooses to send a Request using a Non-confirmable message.
+If the receiver gets this message, should it attempt to respond with an error, accept the request or ignore the request without attempting to send a response at all?

 They are also not 100% clear whether the receiver is required to use Confirmable messages when responding.
 In some cases the text does say this (or the diagrams say CON) but this requirement is missing in some places, for example 6.3.1 (blocking case).

 This CR clarifies these points:

-Originators should use Confirmable messages when sending requests, but use non-confirmable if there’s a good reason for doing this (e.g. they aren’t interested in the reply or whether the request actually happened)
+Originators should use Confirmable messages when sending requests, but they can use non-confirmable if there’s a good reason for doing this (e.g. they aren’t interested in the reply or whether the requested operation actually happened)

 The consequence of this is that a CoAP receiver should accept incoming non-confirmable messages (if it gets them)